GummiArmCE/fusion360_scripts/README.md

 ### TODO list:

+- addin functionality is not being used properly.
+It currently cannot be loaded at startup and is working like a script (needs to be fixed before we make a release version)
+- add button to launch command from toolbar
 - add masses and moments of inertia to model (currently i only read them and write them down to debug)
 - add prismatic joints
 - add control to change joint types